er-ri/cheatsheets/README.md

 ## Day 6
 `Amazon Aurora` -> A fully managed relational database engine that's compatible with *MySQL* and *PostgreSQL*.
 `RecordIO` -> The best **format** choice on models.
-`Amazon SQS` -> Send, store, and receive messages between software components at any volume.
 `AWS Step Functions` -> A visual **workflow service** that helps developers use AWS services to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning (ML) **pipelines**.
 `Amazon Simple Workflow Service` -> A fully managed **workflow service** for building scalable, resilient applications.
 More complex then *AWS Step Functions*.
 `LibSVM` -> A specific **data format** for the data analysis tool LibSVM. *Glue ETL*, *Kinesis Analytics* are not supported.